dmeseguerw/DataViz-AirBnB/_posts/2024-04-24-AirBnB-Neighborhoods.markdown

 At a first glance, notice how 3 neighborhoods stand out as the ones with the highest number of rentals: **Nørrebro, Vesterbro-Kongens Enghave, and Indre By**.
 According to _Sølver_ [^nghbs], these 3 neighborhoods, along with Frederiksberg, are the best in Copenhagen.
 They all offer a lot of entertainment, restaurants, bakeries, shops, and sightseeing.
 For instance, Nørrebro is recognized for its authentic and local Copenhagen atmosphere, with several Danish bakeries 🥐 and local designer shops 👗, while Indre By is renowned for its list of sightseeing attractions 🧳🏛️, which can actually be seen on the map with the red markers ❗ [^landmarks].

-In the realm of rental availability, over half of the landlords typically offer their properties just one month in advance.
+More than half of the landlords typically offer their properties just one month in advance.
 However, in our analysis, when filtering out listings available for fewer than 180 days, **Indre By** dramatically leads over **Nørrebro and Vesterbro-Kongens Enghave** in listing percentages.
-As Copenhagen's quintessential tourist heartland, **Indre By** is dense with must-see attractions and is ripe with properties designed for the traveler in mind.
-Here, savvy landlords prefer longer lease periods, capitalizing on the constant flow of tourists, unlike their counterparts in quieter residential areas.
-This trend underlines a clever strategy by Indre By property owners who are keen to optimize earnings all year round from the ever-present tourist buzz.
+Here is an interesting fact.
+Most of the properties that are listed in **Indre By** are properties which are not occupied by the owners.
+This means that the owners can rent these units for longer durations of time.
+Since, **Indre By** is a tourist heartland, which is full of attractions, restaurants and the rich and vibrant culture of Denmark, savvy landlords have purpose built properties that must be occupied for longer duration of times.
+This allows the landlords to maximize their profits.
 <img src="{{ site.baseurl }}/images/filter_available.png" style="width: 100%; height: auto;">

 ##### Harder to get to neighborhoods